vctrubio/melonmoi/README.md

+# Note to self
+use nvm to package manage node (20.11.1) use pnpm > npm > yarn shopify subscribtion on 12.4.24

 # Hydrogen template: Skeleton

 Hydrogen is Shopify’s stack for headless commerce.
 Hydrogen is designed to dovetail with [Remix](https://remix.run/), Shopify’s full stack web framework.
 This template contains a **minimal setup** of components, queries and tooling to get started with Hydrogen.